 Poland’s George Washington

 The arts were not even big enough to contain Paderewski’s exceptionality.
 During World War I, he used his star power to lobby for Polish independence, which U.S. President Woodrow Wilson made among his famous “14 Points” required to achieve peace in Europe.
 This led to both the Treaty of Versailles, which Paderewski signed, and to his ascension to prime minister.
-He served from 1919 until his resignation in 1921.
+He served from January to November, 1919.

 “He was very effective as a statesman,” Coleen said.
 “He eliminated a lot of famine and established an educational system.
 But he wanted to get back to music, which was his priority in life.”